EmilHvitfeldt/smltar/docs/02_tokenization.md

 This sentence has several interesting aspects which we need to decide whether to keep or to ignore when tokenizing.
 The first issue is the contraction in `"Don't"` which presents us with several possible options.
 The fastest option is to keep this as one word, but it could also be split up into `"do"` and `"n't"`.

-The next issue at hand is how to deal with `"$1"`; the dollar sign is an important part of this sentence as it denotes a kind of currency.
+\index{tokenization!punctuation}The next issue at hand is how to deal with `"$1"`; the dollar sign is an important part of this sentence as it denotes a kind of currency.
 We could either remove or keep this punctuation symbol, and if we keep the dollar sign, we can choose between keeping one or two tokens, `"$1"` or `"$"` and `"1"`.
 If we look at the default for `tokenize_words()`, we notice that it defaults to removing most punctuation including \$.

 ```r